 Executives Club - Diverse Strategies for Inclusive Workplace Cultures

-Diverse Strategies for Inclusive Workplace Cultures featuring Alfred Ramirez, owner, Diverse Strategies
+Diverse Strategies for Inclusive Workplace Cultures featuring Alfred Ramirez, President, Diverse Strategies Now

 When it comes to diversity and inclusion, what can you be doing differently?
 Building an inclusive workplace goes beyond just being the right thing to do, the business case can be made and many companies that have implemented diversity strategies are thriving.